LM-1 Certificate of Participation

 I'm uncertain as to which LM-1/Apollo 5 launch photo was included with the certificate of participation.

 LM-1 was the first production lunar module, and the first, unmanned, lunar module to fly in space (during the Apollo 5 mission, on the AS-204 Saturn IB).
 As it was unmanned, there was no need to return a crew in a command module, so the mission flew an unusually-configured Saturn IB.

-The plan was to fire the descent (DPS) engine twice; during the second firing, the ascent stage's (APS) engine would execute a "fire in the hole" burn, simulating an abort that the astronauts might need to perform during a lunar landing attempt (more information is available in the Apollo 5 press kit, available from the USSRC archive at the University of Alabama, Huntsville [direct link to 10.5 meg PDF]).
+The plan was to fire the descent (DPS) engine twice; during the second firing, the ascent stage's (APS) engine would execute a "fire in the hole" burn, simulating an abort that the astronauts might need to perform during a lunar landing attempt (more information is available in the Apollo 5 press kit, available from the Dept. of Archives/Special Collections, M. Louis Salmon Library, University of Alabama in Huntsville [direct link to 10.5 meg PDF]).

 Ground controllers were able to execute an alternate mission plan, and were able to perform both a "fire in the hole" APS engine burn as well as a second planned burn.
 The second APS engine burn left the ascent stage of the lunar module in an orbit which quickly resulted in its reentry over the Pacific Ocean, and the remains of the ascent stage impacted the ocean southwest of Baja California.
 Additional information, including a more detailed analysis of the ascent stage's reentry, can be found in the Apollo 5 Mission Report, as well as in Pellegrino and Stoff's Chariots for Apollo.

 However, the descent stage remained in orbit for several more weeks, not reentering until February 12, 1968.
 Its remains showered over South America.
 Part of the descent stage was quickly discovered in Colombia, but a .9m spherical tank escaped detection until June 1970.